-In honour of Breast Cancer Awareness Day we decided to explore the connection between allergies and cancer.
-Although breast cancer is more common in females, it’s important to remember that it can occur in males too.
-The importance of regular breast checks as well as good lifestyle choices cannot be underestimated.
+In honor of Breast Cancer Awareness Day, we decided to explore the connection between allergies and cancer.
+Although breast cancer is more common in females, it’s important to remember that it can occur in males.
+The importance of regular breast checks, as well as good lifestyle choices, cannot be underestimated.
 Please do your bit to protect and take care of your health.
-For information about preventing cancer please click here.
-Remember early detection of any cancer significantly increase the chance of survival and positive prognosis!
+For information about preventing cancer, please click here.
+Remember, early detection of any cancer significantly increase the chance of survival and positive prognosis!

 There has been much hype in the past 30 years regarding a possible connection between allergies and cancer.
-While it is understandable that for someone with food or environmental allergies exploring this connection would be of interest to them, it would be wise, however, to stop and think in more practical terms.
+At the same time, it is understandable that for someone with food or environmental allergies, exploring this connection would be of interest.
+However, it would be wise to stop and think in more practical terms.
 Is there a benefit in knowing?
-As anyone with an allergy would tell you- life is stressful enough, no more extras needed.
-Below we will list the studies that show a positive correlation- for the others (and unfortunately there are those too)- google it!
+As anyone with an allergy would tell you- life is stressful enough.
+No more extras are needed.
+Below we will list the studies that show a positive correlation- for the others (and unfortunately, there are those too)- google it!
 Some studies showed a correlation between various types of cancer and different allergies.
-For example, there were reports that showed a higher occurrence of atopic dermatitis and allergic rhinitis among individuals with breast cancer compared to the control groups- however, the majority of reports face controversy regarding a connection for patience with a history of food and drug allergies.
+For example, some reports showed a higher occurrence of atopic dermatitis and allergic rhinitis among individuals with breast cancer compared to the control groups- however, the majority of reports face controversy regarding a connection for patience with a history of food and drug allergies.

 Researches hypothesis that allergies could potentially protect the body against cancer development.
-When the body is in a hypersensitive state (such as an allergy) the immune system is better able to detect and eliminate malignant cells “In immunoglobulin E (IgE)-mediated allergies, high level of IgE could bind to the tumour-specific antigens and facilitate the antibody-dependent cellular cytotoxicity and antibody-dependent cellular phagocytosis mechanisms”.
+When the body is in a hypersensitive state (such as an allergy), the immune system is better able to detect and eliminate malignant cells.
+“In immunoglobulin E (IgE)-mediated allergies, high level of IgE could bind to the tumor-specific antigens and facilitate the antibody-dependent cellular cytotoxicity and antibody-dependent cellular phagocytosis mechanisms.”

-In layman’s terms, there is a basis to this theory- allergies affect the immune system which is our body’s self-defence system.
+There is a basis to this theory in layman's terms- allergies affect the immune system, which is our body’s self-defense system.
 Our immune system contains special cells which protect us from many foreign and dangerous infections and the like.
-A person with allergies has an overactive and sensitive, treating normally harmless element as dangerous particles that the bodies need to be protected from.
+A person with allergies has overactive and sensitive, treating normally harmless elements as dangerous particles that the bodies need to be protected from.
 This causes allergy symptoms.
-When it comes to cancer, often the case it that the immune system under reacts and does the exact opposite.
-When a person has allergies their immune system is already on high alert and possibly sensitive to dangerous such as cancer.
-Scientists have made some attempts to prove this hypothesis but results are still somewhat sketchy.
+When it comes to cancer, often the case is that the immune system under reacts and does the exact opposite.
+When a person has allergies, their immune system is already high alert and possibly sensitive to dangers such as cancer.
+Scientists have made some attempts to prove this hypothesis, but the results are still somewhat sketchy.

 1992- Researchers in the American Journal of Epidemiology found females with drug allergies had a 21% decreased risk of cancer.
 It also showed a history of allergies decreased the risk of ovarian cancer